kethanva/employee/Server_Code/README.md

-UI code:
+# Backend code:

-This is written in Angular 6+
+Backend code for Employee application written in Java and Spring boot.